Images of Gout (6)

 - Apply ice packs for 20 minutes at a time, several times a day.

-- Avoid foods high in purines such as anchovies, organ meat, red meat, asparagus, mushrooms, spinach, dried beans (as well as peas and lentils), and cauliflower.
+- Avoid foods high in purines such as anchovies, organ meat, red meat, asparagus, oatmeal, cocoa, mushrooms, and spinach.

-- Limit alcohol consumption to 2 drinks per day if you are a man and 1 drink per day if you are a woman.
+- Limit alcohol consumption to 2 drinks per day for men and 1 drink per day for women.

 - Consume purine-neutralizing foods such as fresh fruits (especially cherries and strawberries), most vegetables, celery juice, and B-complex and C vitamins.